IMPROVING YOUR

 long.

-The experiment had been left unobserved for too long, so it failed.
+The experiment had been left unobserved for

 The experiment failed because it had been left unobserved for too long.

-A comma splice also occurs when commas are used
+splice also occurs when commas are used

 before conjunctive adverbs (therefore, however, never-